My dog usually likes people, but he doesn’t like my friend. What does that mean? Is my friend a bad person?

-Does he cower behind you with his legs between his legs?
+Does he cower behind you with his tail between his legs?
 Scared doggy.
 Even if you think your friend is benign, this is your dog’s home, and he shouldn’t be frightened in his own home.
 Consider seeing your friend in a different location.

 Think back to your dog’s earliest encounter with your friend.
 Was it pet-sitting when you weren’t around?
 Did your friend do something obnoxious?
 Did he say something disrespectful?
 Even something benign like, “He’s so ugly he’s cute?”
 Words hurt.
 And dogs, while they live in the moment, they remember.

 If you can’t think of anything and if your dog’s reaction is quite out of the ordinary for his general disposition, perhaps you should keep an eye on this friend too.
 Most dogs are good judges of character.